 Anyway, this scooter looks elegant and according to Kymco will be “the Envy of the City”.
 You can see the influence of retro scoots from times past as well.
 We had this Like with us for a couple of weeks, and I had a chance to ride it fairly frequently.

 This scooter is surprisingly powerful and left the VSR 125 for dust on the road (the VSR 125 being a bike we were testing at the same time).
-It’s a Euro 4 compliant single cylinder 4 stroke motor, air cooled and putting out 11.39BHP @ 8500rpm.
-Torque and low-end power is great for a scooter - at 10.4Nm @ 6500rpm.
+It’s a Euro 4 compliant single cylinder 4 stroke motor, air-cooled and putting out 11.39BHP @ 8500rpm.
+Torque and low-end power are great for a scooter - at 10.4Nm @ 6500rpm.
 All very usable figures, and again this scooter does outpower a lot of 125cc naked bikes and other scoots at similar price points!

-Of course, it’s automatic/twist & go and belt driven.
-Engine was very perky and responsive, giving you power when you need it most.
+Of course, it’s automatic/twist & go and belt-driven.
+The engine was very perky and responsive, giving you power when you need it most.

 If it's good enough for Tommy Bridewell in the paddock, it's good enough for me.

-Great to see both a front and rear disc here, both 220mm with CBS (combined braking system).
-Brakes felt responsive and adequate for running around the city or on country backroads.
+When it comes to the brakes, it is good to see both a front and rear disc here, both 220mm with CBS (combined braking system).
+When riding the brakes felt responsive and adequate for running around the city or on country backroads.
 No complaints here.

 The throttle controls, levers and switches all felt typical Kymco high quality, and I particularly appreciated the ‘ticking’ noise whilst the indicator is on.

 The Kymco Like 125 weighs 115 kg when wet (including fuel and oil) as well, so overall a very well-sized scooter (for a normal rider!)

 Fuel Tank and MPG